Franke Sustainability Fellowships

-Applications are accepted on a rolling basis.
-Applicants should submit application materials at least eight weeks prior to the proposed fellowship activities in order to allow enough time for review.
 For additional information and to submit your application materials, please visit our How to Apply page.

 Dominic Noce spent spring 2020 in Botswana's Okavango Delta studying abroad with Round River Conservation Studies, a conservation organization focused on vast landscapes and community conservation which runs immersive educational programs around the globe.
 The program provides students an opportunity to experience Botswana and gain diverse perspectives on conservation in southern Africa.
 Botswana is home to some of the world’s most abundant and diverse wildlife populations.
 That’s perfect for Dominic, a senior in the Wildlife Biology Program and a Davidson Honors College student.
 Dominic is also a member of the Student Chapter of the Wildlife Society and UM’s Backcountry Hunters and Anglers Student Chapter.